 Featuring the traditional for A.B.Art Bauhaus-style design, the collection featured a refreshingly cool, “perforated” dial.
 As you can see in the picture below, the dial had 31 round holes which, together with a rotating disk with a small white dot on it, displayed the current day of the month.

-Frankly speaking, I do not really understand why did A.B.Art’s designers decided to dump the idea and offer the special edition watch with a “normal” calendar window, which is now located at 3 o’clock and makes the dial look more than simply unbalanced.
+Frankly speaking, I do not understand why did A.B.Art’s designers decided to dump the idea and offer the special edition with a “normal” calendar window, which is now located at 3 o’clock and makes the dial look more than simply unbalanced.
 It almost ruins the idea with that huge white strip that takes enough dial’s real estate to show not one but whole three numerals on the calendar disk.

-There was probably a concern that 31 Arabic numerals printed in white would somewhat detract from the watch’s simplistic beauty, cluttering the dial and drawing too much attention to themselves.
-However the problem could be overcame by printing the numerals in black SuperLuminova or some other dark luminescent substance, or simply using a glossy black paint just like they did with the logo and the “LIMITED EDITION” text right below it.
+There was probably a concern that 31 Arabic numerals printed in white would somewhat detract from the simplistic beauty, cluttering the dial and drawing too much attention to themselves.
+However the problem could be overcome by printing the numerals in black SuperLuminova or some other dark luminescent substance, or simply using a glossy black paint just like they did with the logo and the “LIMITED EDITION” text right below it.

 As usual, the ETA 2824-2 base automatic caliber, which, judging by the photos, is equipped with a PVD-coated winding rotor.
 The mechanism that comes without any more additional decoration is partly visible through a screw-down half-moon display back, which is perfectly flat.

 Only 300 units will be ever made. a.b.art plans to sell them at a fairly affordable price of CHF 895 or only €695 if you happen to live outside of Switzerland.

 Build Quality: 5/5

 Overall Legibility: 4/5

 Value for Money: 4.5/5